Creamy gluten free pumpkin cheesecake, with a splash of bourbon, combine to make the perfect gluten free pumpkin cheesecake recipe for the holidays!

 Can you use dairy-free cream cheese to make this cheesecake recipe?

-I personally have not used a dairy-free cream cheese in this recipe, but that doesn’t mean it can’t be attempted.
+I personally have not used dairy-free cream cheese in this recipe, but that doesn’t mean it can’t be attempted.
 I would recommend a firm dairy-free brand like Tofutti or Kite Hill.
 If you try it, please post a comment and let me know how it turned out! (*Note you would also want to use a dairy-free sour cream for the top layer.)

 To make the gingersnap crust: